RUI-0517/ubisoft-next-2025/Game/app/README.md

+# Project Folder Structure

+This document provides an overview of the project structure, design philosophy, and guidelines for organizing packages within this repository.

-# Overview
+## Overview

-Each subfolder in this directory functions as an independent package, similar to a subdirectory in CMake.
+The project is designed with modularity and scalability in mind.
+Each subfolder is treated as an independent package, similar to a subdirectory in a CMake project.

-# Design Philosophy
+### Key Files

+- **`game.cpp`**: Contains the main logic and application flow.
+- **`stdafx.h`**: Precompiled header file.
+Associated files include `stdafx.cpp` and `targetver.h`.

+### Submodule Dependency

-The packages are designed to be modular and maintainable, capable of functioning independently while being easy to integrate and scale.
-The only dependency among them is the `math` folder, which provides common calculation functions used across the packages.
+- The **`math`** folder serves as the only common dependency among packages.
+It provides shared calculation functions used across the repository.

-# Package Structure
+## Package Structure

-Below is the minimum folder structure for each package:

-- Package Name
-  - include
-  - src
-  - README.md

-Details:

-- The `include` folder contains all header files.
-- The `src` folder contains all source files.
+Each package follows a standard folder layout to maintain consistency and ease of use:

+`Package Name/ │ ├── include/       # Contains all header files for the package. ├── src/           # Contains all source files for the package. └── README.md      # Describes the package's purpose and provides API usage examples.`

+### `README.md` Guidelines

+Each package must include a `README.md` file that:

-- The `README.md` describes the package's purpose and provides examples of API usage.
+- Explains the package's purpose.
+- Describes its functionality.
+- Provides usage examples for the API.